desmond333/desmond333/README.md

 ### Hey, everybody, I am a beginner front-end developer and just a nice guy 👋

 ### About me
 #### 👨‍💻 First of all, my goal is to develop, to contribute knowledge to myself in order to become better and better.
 Now I am 22 years old, I started programming in the second half of 2020 and during this time I managed to achieve a lot in this area, due to my perseverance and responsibility.
-I am a very fast learner and at my age I want to take the most out of this life and profession!
+I am a very fast learner and at my age I want to take the most out of this life and profession.
-#### ⚽️🏓 In addition to programming, I am interested in various sports, for example, football, table tennis, bodybuilding, cycling, a little acrobatics :)
+#### ⚽️🏓 In addition to programming, I am interested in various sports, for example, football, table tennis, bodybuilding, cycling, a little acrobatics.

 ### Some statistics of my github profile
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=desmond333&hide=issues&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)